Stage 2: Creating Data Backup Files

 If your document library is using an file storage method that is not a file system store (such as Amazon S3Store or DBStore), then you must migrate to a file system store before proceeding.
 You can either use the Simple File System Store or Advanced File System Store.

 The Advanced File System Store uses a folder structure that more easily scales to large data sets.
-Migrating to the Advanced File System Store is recommended to accommodate more files in the document library in the long term.
+Migrating to the Advanced File System Store is recommended to accommodate more files in the document library in the long term and is required for any production environment.

 See File Store Migration for steps on how to migrate the document library.

-After your local installation of Liferay is migrated, you must also create and deploy a build to your DXP Cloud environments with the change to
+After your local installation of Liferay is migrated, you must also create and deploy a build to your Liferay Cloud environments with the change to

 portal-ext.properties.
 You do not need to deploy any changes to your environments if you did not need to migrate your document library store.